pfichtner/SipDoorbell/README.md

 - artefact releasing via GHA action
 - WLAN-AP with PSK including "+" not working -> https://github.com/maakbaas/esp8266-iot-framework/issues/155
 - protect HTTP access
+- Listen for offhocking and do not hangup by ourself then (otherwise the call gets killed and the door could possible not being opened)
 - Learn mode for 433 MHz signals?
 - Support for door relais, see https://www.mikrocontroller.net/topic/444994#5814241 https://de.wikipedia.org/wiki/Mehrfrequenzwahlverfahren#%C3%9Cbertragungsmodi_bei_Internettelefonie
 - Could include TR-064 as well as alternative to SIP